 In a nutshell, the cloud is a network of servers that can be used as Software as a Service (SaaS), Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

 When we talk about installing WordPress on the cloud, we are basically hosting it through a cloud infrastructure service such as Google Computer Engine, Microsoft Azure, or Amazon Web Services (AWS).

-As you can probably already tell, the cloud is an incredibly powerful alternative to traditional web hosting services.
+As you can probably already tell, cloud hosting is an incredibly powerful alternative to traditional web hosting services.
 It offers three key benefits to webmasters:

 - The biggest advantage of hosting your website on the cloud is that it caters to traffic spikes effortlessly.
 Cloud computing makes dynamic scaling a reality which basically means that your site will be able to accommodate a significant traffic spike (over the holidays, special discounts, or limited time sales) without running up a bill for additional resource consumption.

 - Uptime, guaranteed.
 Since the cloud is basically a network of servers, you can rest assured that your site won’t face downtime.
 Once you host your website, the data is copied across multiple servers.
 This means that if Server A was down for maintenance then your site would be served from Server B without facing any downtime.